ropensci/roweb3/content/blog/2022-08-26-ropensci-news-digest-august-2022/index.md

 ### Software Review

+* [Working with Qualtrics Data - Part 1: Importing Data](/blog/2022/08/02/working-with-qualtrics-data-importing) by Jeffrey Stevens.
+This post summarizes how to use the qualtRics package to import Qualtrics data.

 * [Working with Qualtrics Data - Part 2: Excluding Data](/blog/2022/08/09/working-with-qualtrics-data-excluding) by Jeffrey Stevens.
 This post summarizes how to use the excluder package to exclude survey data.{{< figure src="excluder_hex.png" alt="Hex sticker for excluder package, which has lines representing rows and red Xes representing excluded rows." width="400" >}}